-Nearly 30 years after ADA, nation’s transit agencies report successes and shortfalls
+Nearly 30 years after the ADA, the nation’s transit agencies report successes and shortfalls

 To that end, the MTA in 2018 hired its first accessibility chief, Alex Elegudin, and in January announced plans to spend $5.2 billion in the next four years making accessibility improvements to 70 subway stations, with work already underway at 25 locations.
 Over half of its stations will be fully accessible by 2029, according to the MTA, which has promised “maximum possible systemwide accessibility” by 2034.

-“We’re more than tripling the rate at which we install accessible stations,” Elegudin said, adding that by 2024 no MTA customer will be more than two stops away from an accessible station.
-“We’re fully committed to accessibility,” he said, “and we’re showing it not only through things we say but by putting funds forward and putting forth the right planning.”
+“We’re more than tripling the rate at which we install accessible stations,” Elegudin said, adding that by 2024 no MTA customer will be more than two stops from an accessible station.
+“We’re fully committed to accessibility, and we’re showing it not only through things we say but by putting funds forward and putting forth the right planning.”

 The Chicago Transit Authority has made similar commitments.
 When the ADA became law, only 6 percent of Chicago’s rail stations — the oldest of which dates to 1892 — were accessible.
 Now, over 70 percent are accessible.

-“The majority of the CTA system is decades old, and because of that, there are a lot of physical constraints to making stations accessible,” said CTA spokesman Brian Steele.
+“The majority of the CTA system is decades old, and because of that, there are a lot of physical constraints to making stations accessible,” CTA spokesman Brian Steele said.
 He said old train stations typically have small footprints with narrow platforms and often abut private property in ways that limit their expansion for elevators and other accommodations.
 Still, in 2018, the CTA promised to retrofit or rebuild each of its 42 remaining inaccessible rail stations by 2038.

 Boston’s “T” is yet another centenarian rail network.
 Although 98 percent of its traditional subway stations are accessible, the metric it most likes to tout is elevator uptime, or the time elevators are operational, said Laura Brelsford, assistant general manager for systemwide accessibility at the Massachusetts Bay Transportation Authority.